 - The closed-door hearing of the military leaders and the role played by François Léotard within this mission.
-He is, simultaneously, the Minister of Defence (at the time of the events), a witness heard by the committee, and the commission's rapporteur. - The fact that not a single survivor was invited to testify before the members of Parliament. - That the military and political leaders who testified apparently felt they could claim any excuse for abdicating their responsibility; they benefited from the complacent attitude of some members of Parliament.
-Excuses included: the unforeseeability of the killings, refuted by the events that occurred during four years of war; the complexity of the operation of the UN mission (with General de la Presle ultimately stating that this had never prevented him from using air force); the attitude of the Bosnian Army; a socalled Dutch veto of air strikes (refuted by the Dutch Minister of Defence); bad weather; and lack of ground guidance for the strikes (refuted by the MSF team's testimony).
+He is, simultaneously, the minister of defence (at the time of the events), a witness heard by the committee, and the commission's rapporteur. - The fact that not a single survivor was invited to testify before the members of parliament. - That the military and political leaders who testified apparently felt they could claim any excuse for abdicating their responsibility; they benefited from the complacent attitude of some members of parliament.
+Excuses included: the unforeseeability of the killings, contradicted by the events that occurred during four years of war; the complexity of the operation of the UN mission (with General de La Presle ultimately stating that this had never prevented him from using air force); the attitude of the Bosnian Army; a so-called Dutch veto of air strikes (denied by the Dutch minister of defence); bad weather; and lack of ground guidance for the strikes (contradicted by the MSF team's testimony).

-On 2 July, General Janvier testified again in a closed-door session of the Parliamentary Fact-Finding Commission.
+On 2 July 2001, General Janvier testified again in a closed-door session of the parliamentary Fact-Finding Commission.
 He told the press that the minutes of the 24 May 1995 meeting, revealed by The Independent in October 1995 and republished on 17 May 2001 by MSF, were incomplete.
 He added that he had also recommended keeping observers on site and developing strategic air forces.

-'General Janvier Explains During his Second Closeddoor Hearing,' Agence France Presse, 3 July 2001 (in French).
+'General Janvier Explains during His Second Closed-door Hearing', AFP (France), 3 July 2001 (in French).

-General Bernard Janvier stated Tuesday that his second hearing before the Fact-Find Commission on the tragedy in Srebrenica (Bosnia) in July 1994 "was planned" and that the closed-door session "made it possible to provide information that could not have been released in an open hearing. [...]"
-The general said that he "strongly countered the rumors, speculation, and specious comparisons that have been thrown around."
-The commission's chair, Socialist Deputy François Loncle, had said that the committee wanted to hear General Janvier again to "confront him with his contradictions" by asking him to respond to a very specific set of questions [...]

-The general also asserted that the report, that MSF notified the commission about, where he described his support for abandoning the Muslim enclaves of Srebrenica and Zepa was incomplete at his 24 May 1995 closed-door hearing before the UN Security Council in NY.
+General Bernard Janvier stated on Tuesday that his second hearing before the Fact-Finding Commission on the tragedy in Srebrenica (Bosnia) in July 1994 "was planned" and that the closed-door session "made it possible to provide information that could not have been released in an open hearing. [...]"
+The general said that he "strongly countered the rumours, speculation, and specious comparisons that have been thrown around".
+The commission's chair, Socialist deputy François Loncle, had said that the committee wanted to hear General Janvier again to "confront him with his contradictions" by asking him to respond to a very specific set of questions [...]
+The general also asserted that the report, that MSF notified the commission about, where he described his support for abandoning the Muslim enclaves of Srebrenica and Zepa, was incomplete at his 24 May 1995 closed-door hearing before the UN Security Council in NY.
 "I asked for directives and instructions and recommended that we withdraw from the enclaves, leave observers on site, and develop strategic air forces."

-On November 20, 2001, François Loncle, chair of the French Fact-Finding Commission on Srebrenica, told Dutch television that General Janvier had under-estimated General Mladic and that he should have responded favorably to requests for air strikes.
+On 20 November 2001, François Loncle, chair of the French Fact-Finding Commission on Srebrenica, told Dutch television that General Janvier had underestimated General Mladic and that he should have responded favourably to requests for air strikes.

-Email from the MSF France Deputy Legal Advisor to MSF France Managers, 21 November 2001 (in French).
+'Email from the MSF France Deputy Legal Adviser to MSF France Managers', 21 November 2001 (in French).

 Just a brief article by a Dutch reporter that appeared today.
-François Loncle spoke yesterday on Dutch TV and said that General Janvier had under-estimated General Mladic.
-He added that General Janvier should have responded favorably to the requests for air strikes from the Dutch soldiers in Srebrenica.
+François Loncle spoke yesterday on Dutch TV and said that General Janvier had underestimated General Mladic.
+He added that General Janvier should have responded favourably to the requests for air strikes from the Dutch soldiers in Srebrenica.
 It has not yet been confirmed whether this acknowledgement of responsibility will appear in the report that might be published next week if the deputies manage to reach an agreement at Thursday's meeting.